 console=0 kbmap=fi bootargs=local!/dev/fs/fs user=nortti

-By default the termrc calls aux/timesync
+By default the termrc calls aux/timesync with the arguments

 This makes it attempt to get the time from the local RTC, which we do not